ocean-monitoring-gateway/iot-tag/README.md

 This repository contains the code source run by the IOT trutle tag.

-For more info on the device and a detailed code description, visit the **[project's Wiki documentation](https://gitlab.ifremer.fr/sb2-team/iot-tag/-/wikis/home)**
+More info on the device and a detailed code description in folder docs/

 ## Code Release